 Of course, there are solutions for this problem too.
 In another post, I had mentioned a couple of server management tools, like ServerPilot.
 You could also use a managed cloud hosting company like Cloudways.

-But still, if you need better ease of use, the best way to go will be a managed WordPress hosting provider.
+But still, if you need better ease of use, the best way is to choose a managed WordPress hosting provider.

-So, the main reason anyone choose a managed WP hosting is to get:
+So, the main reason anyone chooses a managed WP hosting is:

 - better peace of mind

 And you get better peace of mind because a managed WP host is supposed to provide:

 - improved security

 - better reliability